UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 Navigate to `https://dev.azure.com/<your org name>/_usersSettings/tokens`.
 Learn more about Azure Access tokens at [https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate)

 Create a new token.
-Give it a reasonable name an expiration date for your usage.
-The easiest option is to select "Full Access".
+Give it a reasonable name and expiration date.
+The minimal scope is read access to "Work Items", "Code", and "Build".
 Make sure to copy and save your key (you'll need it later in Velocity).

 ![](azure/access-token-2.png)

 # 2. Setup UCD

-UCD should already be setup with an agent.
-We will setup a component and application for this workbook.
+UCD requirements are as follows:

+  - At least one agent
+  - At least one component with the following:
+    - Component configured to get versions from the Azure repository (git source, watch for tags, import versions automatically)
+    - Component must have a deploy process
+  - An application with the following:
+    - Named the same as the Azure project (this workbook uses the name "AzureWorkbook")
+    - Application must have an install process for component above
+    - The application should have three environments that we can deploy to.
+These will map to DEV, QA, and PROD.
+  - A UCD user access token

+If you already have the above setup or feel comfortable setting it up on your own please feel free to skip to section 3 to start setting up Velocity.
+The rest of section 2 presents the bare minimum setup in UCD assuming we already have an agent.

 ## 2.1 Create Workbook Component